Environments

 Aborting is a destructive action

 When aborting, a graceful shutdown of the current execution is attempted with a 1 minute timeout.
-If the timeout reached the deploy/destroy process will be forcefully be terminated.
+When the timeout point has been reached, the deploy/destroy process will be forcefully terminated.

 Therefore, aborting a deploy/destroy might result in a lost state or orphaned resources.